-Management Insights in System Center Configuration Manager
+Management insights in Configuration Manager

 Applies to: System Center Configuration Manager (Current Branch)

-Management insights in System Center Configuration Manager provide information about the current state of your environment.
+Management insights in Configuration Manager provide information about the current state of your environment.
 The information is based on analysis of data from the site database.
 Insights help you to better understand your environment and take action based on the insight.
 This feature was released in Configuration Manager version 1802.

-- Open the Configuration Manager Console.
+Open the Configuration Manager Console.

-- Select All Insights
+Select All Insights.

 All Rules: Gives the complete list of rules for the management insight group chosen.

-- Complete: Lists rules where no action is needed.
+Complete: Lists rules where no action is needed.

-- In Progress: Shows rules where some, but not all, prerequisites are complete.
+In Progress: Shows rules where some, but not all, prerequisites are complete.

 Action Needed: Rules needing actions taken are listed.
 Right-click and select More Details to retrieve specific items where action is needed.